carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 So far we have seen how to declare multiple input and output channels, but each channel was handling only one value at time.
 However Nextflow can handle groups of values using the `tuple` qualifiers.

-When using channel emitting tuple of values the corresponding input declaration must be declared with a `tuple` qualifier followed by definition of each single element in the tuple.
+When using channel emitting tuple the corresponding input declaration must be declared with a `tuple` qualifier followed by definition of each single element in the tuple.

 In the same manner output channel emitting tuple of values can be declared using the `tuple` qualifier following by the definition of each tuple element in the tuple.

-fixme better example salmon quant and add tuple info
 ~~~
 reads_ch = Channel.fromFilePairs('data/yeast/reads/ref1_{1,2}.fq.gz')